MrSlimeDiamond/random-useful-p2-cfgs/README.md

 # Random Useful Portal 2 Configs
-its just a bunch of random useful config things!
+Bunch of random things I've got in my extra (or other places) that are just useful to have

-mostly made for srconfigs users if you dont use srconfigs then go figure out some of this stuff yourself ig lol
+Intended for use with [srconfigs](https://github.com/p2sr/srconfigs)

 ## Commands
 - `__save_hud` - Saves the current state of your SAR hud, includes most things people will likely use lol